 Hotel Current – Recommended!

-Hotel Current, 5325 East Pacific Coast Hwy, offers fantastic, eco-friendly accommodations at standard SoCal prices, and the location is the best for the Classic Not Plastic weekend.
-Hotel Current was a great choice for my first time at CNP and remains the preferred hotel for rally attendees.
+Hotel Current, 5325 East Pacific Coast Hwy, offers fantastic, eco-friendly accommodations with the best location for the Classic Not Plastic weekend.
+Year after year, it remains the preferred hotel for rally attendees.

 Long Beach Marriott

-While the Long Beach Marriott, 4700 Airport Plaza Drive, is a short drive to the activities of Classic Not Plastic, it is also close to LGB airport, which is convenient for anyone flying to the rally.
-As expected with the Marriott name, the hotel has a tranquil feel with large, modern rooms available at standard prices.
+The Long Beach Marriott, 4700 Airport Plaza Drive, is a short drive to Classic Not Plastic and close to the LGB airport, which is convenient for anyone flying to the rally.
+The hotel has a tranquil feel with large, modern rooms at standard prices.

 An episode of the Chris Isaak show plays in color on a television inside a hotel room in Long Beach, CA, location of the Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana

-An episode of The Chris Isaak Show plays on TV in a room at the Long Beach Marriott
+An episode of The Chris Isaak Show plays on TV at the Long Beach Marriott

 Dozens of vintage Vespas and Lambrettas, sit parked on the street near DiPiazza's pizza place in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana